1Kelv/1Kelv/README.md

 ---

-> ✨ *“Technology isn’t just about code — it’s about creating impact, improving systems, and empowering people.”*
+> ✨ *“Technology isn’t just about code, it’s about creating impact, improving systems, and empowering people.”*